Face Dementia campaign launches in Chinese language

 “We want to raise awareness and encourage Chinese Australians in Western Sydney to ‘Face Dementia’ rather than ignore the signs.
 Our expert team has developed resources including a website in Simplified Chinese and a checklist to help people with concerns identify changes and talk about this with their doctors,” says Mr Cheng, who also works with clinicians to bring free educational presentations in Chinese language to the Western Sydney area.

-Dr Lina Lee, a geriatrician based in Blacktown Hospital, Western Sydney says a timely diagnosis, regardless of age, cultural background or disease progression, allows patients and their families adjust, plan ahead, and make lifestyle changes.
+Dr Lina Lee, a geriatrician based in Blacktown Hospital, Western Sydney says a timely diagnosis, regardless of age, cultural background or disease progression, allows patients and their families adjust, plan ahead, and make positive changes.
 This may slow the progression of dementia and significantly improve their quality of life.

 “Some people don’t think it’s important to discuss their thinking problems with their GP because they see this as normal for older people.
 As their symptoms worsen, they might be worried about stigma.
 But dementia is a health problem – it is not a normal part of aging, and a timely diagnosis can provide access to treatment to slow progression and support to continue living well.”